Zouma completes West Ham move

+Early Premier League leaders West Ham have signed defender Kurt Zouma from London rivals Chelsea on a four-year deal.

-The Hammers revealed they have paid an undisclosed fee, reported to be around £25 million ($47.3 million), to land the France centre-back.
+The Hammers revealed they have paid an undisclosed fee, reported to be around £25million, to land the France centre-back.

-Zouma, capped eight times by his country, made 151 appearances for the Blues after his move from Saint-Etienne in 2014.
+Zouma, capped eight times by his country, made 151 appearances for the Blues following his move from Saint-Etienne in 2014.

-The 26-year-old won two Premier League titles, the UEFA Champions League and the Carabao Cup during his time at Stamford Bridge.
+The 26-year-old won two Premier League titles, the Champions League and the EFL Cup during his time at Stamford Bridge.

-Zouma has spent loan spells with Everton and Stoke City and he is on the move again in a permanent switch to join David Moyes's high-flying side.
+Zouma has spent loan spells with Everton and Stoke City and he is on the move again in a permanent switch to join David Moyes' high-flying side.

 "My conversation with the manager went very fast.
 I just felt like he really wanted me to come and join the team, especially a good team that's started the season very, very well.